nirajp82/DockerAndKubernetes/01_08_DockerCommand.md

 docker history ubuntu:latest
 ```

-Sure!
-Here's an explanation of the `docker system df` command in the same style:

----

 ### `docker system df`
 The `docker system df` command shows how much disk space Docker is using and what is consuming that space.
 It gives you a breakdown of disk usage for images, containers, volumes, and build cache.
 This is helpful for identifying large or unused items you might want to clean up to free space.